-♦ Realignments \$182,038
+♦ Realignments \$92,843

-A net increase of \$182,038 in Fringe Benefits based on realignments of existing positions in the Legislative-Executive Functions area includes the following adjustments:
+A net increase of \$92,843 in Fringe Benefits based on realignments of existing positions in the Legislative-Executive Functions area includes the following adjustments:

-- Agency 02, Office of the County Executive an increase of \$207,038 associated with 3/3.0 FTE new positions and 2/2.0 FTE positions transferred to the General Fund as a result of the creation of the new Office of Environmental and Energy Coordination. - Agency 03, Department of Clerk Services a decrease of \$25,000 associated with position reductions as a result of the creation of the new Department of Clerk Services through a reorganization within the Legislative-Executive Functions area.
+- Agency 02, Office of the County Executive an increase of \$117,843 associated with 1/1.0 FTE new position and 2/2.0 FTE positions transferred to the General Fund as a result of the creation of the new Office of Environmental and Energy Coordination. - Agency 03, Department of Clerk Services a decrease of \$25,000 associated with position reductions as a result of the creation of the new Department of Clerk Services through a reorganization within the Legislative-Executive Functions area.

-An increase of \$12,101,602 in Personnel Services includes \$6,610,174 for a 2.10 percent market rate adjustment (MRA) for all employees; \$2,842,751 for performance-based and longevity increases for non-uniformed merit employees, both effective July 2019; \$2,479,940 for FY 2020 merit and longevity increases (including the full-year impact of FY 2019 increases) for uniformed employees awarded on the employees' anniversary dates; as well as \$168,737 for adjustments to the Sheriff's Office organizational structure and pay policies to implement a 3.0 percent increase to the C-scale pay plan.
+An increase of \$9,326,099 in Personnel Services includes \$3,183,004 for a 1.0 percent market rate adjustment (MRA) for all employees; \$2,842,751 for performance-based and longevity increases for non-uniformed merit employees, both effective July 2019; \$2,479,940 for FY 2020 merit and longevity increases (including the full-year impact of FY 2019 increases) for uniformed employees awarded on the employees' anniversary dates; \$651,667 for adjustments to the uniformed Fire and Rescue Department pay scales to provide greater consistency across pay plans and to align pay practices with other local jurisdictions; as well as \$168,737 for adjustments to the Sheriff's Office organizational structure and pay policies to implement a 3.0 percent increase to the C-scale pay plan.